masoodfaisal/ml-workshop/docs/setup-1-demo-tools.md

 At this point, on GUI go to Installed Operators and wait until both operators are installed

+TODO - FIX REQUIREMENT TO DELETE AND MANUALLY INSTALL RADANALYTICS SPARK & SELDON - AS BY DEFAULT THEY STAY IN A PERPETUAL UPGRADE-PENDING STATE

 Now install the tools themselves:
 - Jenkins
 ```